Shift Schedule Generator

 Common shift patterns explained

 Choosing the right rotation pattern depends on your coverage requirements, team size, and industry.
+For call centers and other 24/7 operations, the right pattern can reduce agent fatigue while maintaining service levels.
 Here is how the most popular patterns compare:

 | Pattern | Shift Length | Avg Hrs/Week | Cycle | Pros | Cons |